What’s in the tests

 Numeracy

-The NAPLAN numeracy tests measure the achievement of students in numeracy, including mathematical knowledge, skills and understanding as outlined in the Australian Curriculum: Mathematics.
-The numeracy tests assess the proficiency strands of understanding, fluency, problem-solving and reasoning across the 3 content strands of mathematics: number and algebra, measurement and geometry, and statistics and probability.
+The NAPLAN numeracy tests measure students’ application of mathematics knowledge, skills, procedures and processes as outlined in the Australian Curriculum: Mathematics.
+The tests assess understanding, fluency, problem-solving and reasoning across the curriculum content strands: number and algebra, measurement and geometry, and statistics and probability.

-The numeracy tests contain multiple-choice, text entry and technology-enhanced questions such as drag-and-drop and hot-text.
-The Public demonstration site shows the type of items that may appear in the numeracy test as well as the accessibility features regularly accessed by students.
+The numeracy tests contain multiple-choice, text entry and technology-enhanced questions such as drag-and-drop and hot-spot.
+The Public demonstration site shows the types of items that may appear in the numeracy test as well as the accessibility features regularly accessed by students.

 Year 7 and Year 9 tests

 Year 7 and 9 numeracy tests have 2 sections.
 There is a short non-calculator section, in which students are required to demonstrate arithmetical calculation skills.
-For the remainder of the test, calculators are permitted, even if they are not necessary to answer the questions.
+For the remainder of the test, an online calculator is available.

 top